Jeremy enjoys dueling in between working as a chemical analyst and campus building manager.

 1. Firewall Dragon

 Arguably the most famed link monster, Firewall Dragon points in all cardinal directions and accepts any two monsters as material.
-Its first effect can only be used once, but it's a quick effect that can activate on any turn: return cards from the graveyard and/or field to the hand up to the number of monsters co-linked to Firewall.
-The next trait lets you special summon a monster from your hand whenever a monster Firewall points to is destroyed in battle or sent to the graveyard.
+His first ability can only be used once, but it's a quick effect that can activate on any turn: return cards from the graveyard and/or field to the hand up to the number of monsters co-linked to Firewall.
+The next trait special summons a monster from your hand whenever a monster Firewall points to is destroyed in battle or sent to the graveyard.

 What else can I say?
-As it accepts any monsters, wields a solid ATK and high link rating, can bounce multiple cards, and lets you special summon from your hand, Firewall adjusts to almost any deck.
-Limited as of this writing for its fierce powers, it remains an incredible force that I include in nearly every deck (while he's legal anyway; be sure to check his fluctuating ban status).
-As a top tier extra deck monster, Firewall's pricier than most cards, but it's simply a must-have for any competitive duelist. costing around $20,
+Firewall accepts any monsters, has solid ATK and a high link rating, can bounce multiple cards, and lets you special summon from your hand.
+He remains an incredible force that I include in nearly every deck (while he's legal anyway; be sure to check his fluctuating ban status).
+As a top tier extra deck monster, Firewall's pricier than most cards, but he's simply a must-have for any competitive duelist. costing around $20,